MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.7.0/New-AzureRmADApplication.md

 # New-AzureRmADApplication

 ## SYNOPSIS
-Creates a new azure active directory application.
+Creates a new azure Active Directory application.

 ## SYNTAX